isTrih/CNPOEChallenges/affliction.md

 ### Grind Heavy
 Complete any four of these encounters the specified number of times.
 - Level 100
     - Buying Five Way runs
     - Pure Chayula and other higher end Breachstones
     - Coward's Trial
     - T15 Beachheads
 - Open Chests at the end of the Endgame Labyrinth x250
     - Run Labs.
 If you are not a lab runner this will probably equate to around 100 labs
     - You can sacrifice random gems to get more keys
 - Defeat any: Delve Boss, Syndicate Mastermind, Bestiary Boss or Vaal Omnitect x80
     - Straight forward, Vaal Omnitect and Bestiary Bosses are easiest to purchase
 - Defeat Rare monsters with at least 4 Modifiers x300
     - Simply do maps, you can use mechanics such as Essence to spawn more Rares
 - Complete Maps with Tiers of Scarabs x1000
+    - Scrabs are additional and all count by tier
+    - Bronze are Tier 1 and +1
+    - Polished are Tier 2 and +2
-	- Gilded is Tier 3 (333), presumably
+    - Gilded are Tier 3 and +3
-	- Winged is Tier 4 (250), presumably
+    - Winged are Tier 4 and +4
+    - 4x Gilded is 84 maps and 334 scarabs
+    - 4x winged is 63 maps and 252 scarabs
 - Defeat Rare or Unique monsters with Types of Wisps in Tier 16 maps x500
-	- This is presumably meant to be 'Three types'
+    - Per type, if a mob is solely 'Vivid Empowered' it will grant one towards this.

 It's the large scale grind challenge.
 You probably already know if you are going to do this and what you are getting into.

 # Credits